Bachelor's Degree in Medical Assisting: Program Information

 A medical assistant performs routine patient care and administrative tasks in hospitals, doctors' offices and other healthcare facilities.
 Bachelor's degree programs designed specifically for medical assistants are extremely rare.
 According to the U.S. Bureau of Labor Statistics, most states do not have formal education requirements for medical assistants, and the most common postsecondary programs in the field are certificate, associate degree and diploma programs.

 Those bachelor's degree programs that do exist are completion programs aimed at applicants with 2-year medical assisting degrees.
 These programs give them the option to continue their education and earn Bachelor of Science in Health Science degrees.
-Similar health science or allied health degree completion programs catering to medical assistants as well as other allied healthcare professionals, such as clinical lab technicians, EMTs and dental hygienists, are more common.
-These programs can offer instruction on-campus or online and may include a fieldwork requirement.
+Allied health degree completion programs are also available and more common.
+Instruction is available on-campus or online, and fieldwork or research may be required.

 Bachelor's programs in health science or allied health allow current healthcare professionals to complete the curriculum in around five semesters, often while maintaining employment in their current positions.
 Coursework provides instruction in such areas as occupational safety, community healthcare issues and healthcare management.